I‘d argue that Clare Island lighthouse go toe-to-toe with the best hotels in Mayo. Genuinely.

-You’ll find Clare Island Lighthouse, unsurprisingly enough, on Clare Island in County Mayo on Ireland’s Wild Atlantic Way.
+You’ll find Clare Island Lighthouse, unsurprisingly enough, on the windswept Clare Island in County Mayo on Ireland’s Wild Atlantic Way.

 The island, which lies off the south Mayo coast at the entrance to Clew Bay, boasts spectacular cliffs, hills, bogs and woodlands.

-The lighthouse is situated at the most northerly point of the island, high up on the cliffs, offering an incredible view of the surrounding mountains.
+The lighthouse is situated at the most northerly point of the island, high up on cliffs, offering an incredible view of the surrounding mountains and coastline.

 Built in 1806 by the Marquis of Sligo, Clare Island Lighthouse was decommissioned in 1965, after an impressive 159 years of faithful service.

 Ironically enough, the lighthouse was decommissioned due to an issue caused by the height of the point where it was built.

 It’s so high up on the cliffs that it was regularly shrouded in mist.
 The current owner purchased the property in 2008 and ensured that it was carefully renovated back to its former glory.

 What it’s like inside Clare Island Lighthouse

 The inside of the lighthouse on Clare Island looks seriously swanky!
 Imagine kicking back in that chair with a cup of coffee and gazing out at the sea while the wind rushes against the windows.
 Magic.